RalphHightower/blog/_posts/2026/07/2026-07-22-StargateReasonForIranWar.md

 #description:
 #permalink:
 toc: false
-title: "The Tehran Anomaly — A Portal, A President, and a Pattern of Conflic"
+title: "The Tehran Anomaly — A Portal, A President, and a Pattern of Conflict"
 ---

 The desert doesn’t make a sound at night.
 It just holds its breath.